-29 What are the current trends, and what developments are expected in healthcare business combinations in your jurisdiction in the coming year?

-The initial effects of the covid-19 pandemic affected the number and value of M&A deals carried out in Switzerland in 2020, which were lower as compared to 2019.
-That said, despite this initial reaction, 2020 revealed itself as a record year from a financing perspective for the Swiss healthcare market: in total, Swiss biotech companies managed to raise, in their financing activities, approximatively 4.3 billion Swiss francs (against 1.2 billion Swiss francs raised in 2019).

-Investors targeting assets located in Switzerland continue to benefit from its diversity of healthcare companies composed, inter alia, of young R&D-focused start-ups generally emerging near to the Swiss Federal Institutes of Technology in Lausanne or Zurich, well-established revenue-generating SMEs located all over the Swiss territory that already develop and manufacture drug products and medical devices, as well as fully integrated pharmaceutical companies (FIPCOs) mainly established in the area of Basel and the Lake Geneva region.

-The covid-19 pandemic has already increased public-private investments in companies developing diagnostic platforms, vaccines or drug product candidates focused on covid-19.
-Also, both FIPCOs and growth companies have followed the trend by investing massive amounts in the development or manufacturing of covid-19 related products, be it medical devices (eg, self-diagnostic tests), drug products or vaccines (eg, contract manufacturing activities).
-With governmental lockdowns that were repeatedly set up and removed, this pandemic has made 2020 a year full of challenges for a large part of the Swiss healthcare industry: delays in recruitment of patients for clinical trials, longer regulatory authorisation processes and higher competition in access to financing are those that come to mind first.
-Nevertheless, the Swiss healthcare landscape remains remarkable in its diversity and the vitality of its R&D activities.
-Over the next years, Switzerland is expected to remain an inescapable hub for healthcare M&A owing to the following three drivers: continued investments in R&D-focused companies through equity investments or exit strategies, consolidation on the SMEs market and refocusing of FIPCOs on their core activities through large divestments from their non-core business units.
+Recent developments What are the current trends, and what developments are expected in healthcare business combinations in your jurisdiction in the coming year?
+While 2020 revealed itself as a unique (and strong) year for M&A in Switzerland, 2021 ended as a record year, both in the number and value of the transactions completed.
+Paradoxically, 2021 was rather disappointing compared to 2020 from a financing perspective for the Swiss healthcare market: in total, Swiss biotech companies managed to raise, in their financing activities, approximately 3.3 billion Swiss francs in 2021 (against 4.3 billion Swiss francs raised in 2020).
+Investors targeting assets located in Switzerland continue to benefit from its diversity of healthcare companies composed, inter alia, of young R&D-focused start-ups generally emerging near the Swiss Federal Institutes of Technology in Lausanne or Zurich, well-established revenue-generating small and medium-sized enterprises (SMEs) located all over Swiss territory that already develop and manufacture drug products and medical devices, as well as fully integrated pharmaceutical companies (FIPCOs) mainly established in the area of Basel and the Lake Geneva region.
+The covid-19 pandemic has already increased public-private investments in companies developing diagnostic platforms, vaccines or drug product candidates focused on the covid-19 pandemic.
+Also, both FIPCOs and growth companies have followed the trend by investing massive amounts in the development or manufacturing of covid-19-related products, be it medical devices (eg, self-diagnostic tests), drug products or vaccines (eg, contract manufacturing activities).
+With the loosening of government restrictions relating to the covid-19 pandemic and an increased optimism compared to 2020, 2021 resulted in a year full of opportunities in the Swiss healthcare industry.
+This enabled the Swiss healthcare landscape to remain remarkable in its diversity and the vitality of its R&D activities.
+Over the next few years, Switzerland is expected to maintain its position as an inescapable hub for healthcare M&A owing to the following three drivers: continued investments in R&D-focused companies through equity investments or exit strategies, consolidation on the SME market and the refocusing of FIPCOs on their core activities through large divestments from their non-core business units.